thoughtspot/thoughtspot.github.io/_data-integrate/troubleshooting/enable-ODBC-log.md

 ## Control logs from the Simba server

 You may want to collect logs from the Simba service.
-Do the following to procedure on every ThoughSpot node running the Simba service.
+Do the following to procedure on every ThoughtSpot node running the Simba service.

-1. SSH into the ThoughSpot node.
+1. SSH into the ThoughtSpot node.
 2. Edit the `/etc/thoughtspot/simba.ini` file.

     ```